Iguanodon: Possible social behaviour

 Although sometimes interpreted as the result of a single catastrophe, the Bernissart finds instead are now interpreted as recording multiple events.
 According to this interpretation, at least three occasions of mortality are recorded, and though numerous individuals would have died in a geologically short time span (?10–100 years), this does not necessarily mean these Iguanodon were herding animals.

 An argument against herding is that juvenile remains are very uncommon at this site, unlike modern cases with herd mortality.
 They more likely were the periodic victims of flash floods whose carcasses accumulated in a lake or marshy setting.
 The Nehden find, however, with its greater span of individual ages, more even mix of Dollodon or Mantellisaurus to Iguanodon bernissartensis, and confined geographic nature, may record mortality of herding animals migrating through rivers.

 There is no evidence that Iguanodon was sexually dimorphic (with one sex appreciably different from the other).
 At one time, it was suggested that the Bernissart I. "mantelli", or I. atherfieldensis (Dollodon and Mantellisaurus, respectively) represented a sex, possibly female, of the larger and more robust, possibly male, I. bernissartensis.
 However, this is not supported today.
 A 2017 analysis showed that I. bernissartensis does exhibit a large level of individual variation in both its limbs (scapula, humerus, thumb claw, ilium, ischium, femur, tibia) and spinal column (axis, sacrum, tail vertebrae).
 Additionally, this analysis found that individuals of I. bernissartensis generally seemed to fall into two categories based on whether their tail vertebrae bore a furrow on the bottom, and whether their thumb claws were large or small.
+The limited range of Sr isotope composition combined with broad range of O isotope composition suggests Iguanodon wasn’t a migratory species and had a limited range.